MicrosoftDocs/Contribute/.github/ISSUE_TEMPLATE/general-issue-template.md

 ---
 name: General issue template
-about: Use this template to report all feedback/issues for the Microsoft Learn documentation contributor guide.
+about: Use this template to report all feedback/issues for the Microsoft Learn contributor guide.
 title: ''
 labels: ''
 assignees: carlyrevier, jehchow